Donald Trump's Most Ridiculous Tweets About The Midterm Elections

-Americans are heading to the polls today for the important midterm elections and over on Twitter, former Celebrity Apprentice host, Trump University founder, and sitting President of the United States Donald Trump continues to make his thoughts on the upcoming election known.
+You could mark your calendars for the midterm election on Tuesday, November 6, or you could just head to Twitter, where former Celebrity Apprentice host, Trump University founder, and sitting President of the United States Donald Trump loves to make his thoughts on the upcoming election known.

-It's a pivotal time for our country, which — since the Home Alone 2 cameo-haver took office — has seen white nationalists storm the University of Virginia, countless shooting massacres, and one controversial Supreme Court nominee confirmed.
-Here are a few of the most jaw drooping tweets from President Trump himself...
+But, hey — if you can't laugh at Trump's ridiculous tweets...well, you might as well be crying over the monumental impact that this midterm election will have on our country.

 October 31, 2018